a2rocket/testing/test_cases.md

 If you followed the steps correctly you will be able to view all setter and getter functions of the smart contract.

-You are always welcome to run the smart contract code and conduct the tests using other tools.
+You are always welcome to run the smart contract code and conduct the tests using other tools or direcly through etherscan.io on the Goerli contract.

 <div id='registerDelegationAddressCollection'/>